sdkn104/VBA-CSV/README.md

        ```

 2. The last record in the file may or may not have an ending line break.
+    *IF the last line is empty, the ending line break is necessary.*

        ```
        aaa,bbb,ccc CRLF